dhis2/training-docs/content/design_for_data_use/tg_dashboards.md

 ![filter-applied](images/dashboards/filter-applied.png)

 We can add other filters to the dashboard as well.
 This includes a period or data dimension.
 This feature is very useful as it filters all of the items on the dashboard at once.
-For example, you could also add a filter for the period, only viewing the a specific month of data.
+For example, you could also add a filter for the period, only viewing the specific month of data.

 ![period-filter](images/dashboards/period-filter.png)